NBISweden/Knox-ePouta/README.md

 The `clean.sh` script can be run with the --all flag, to destroy routers, networks, security groups and floating IPs.
 Otherwise, it only deletes the running VMs.

+You can append the `-v` flag to get more verbose output.